jamesrogers93/Camera-Microcontroller/README.md

 - Photo preview icons are saved as a BMP file on the SD card
 - Load and display images from the SD card to the screen

-This chapter will provide an overview of the design for the application and each module.
+This will provide an overview of the design for the application and each module.
 It will also discuss some of the key algorithms and highlight all third party libraries used.

 ## Camera Application